Sickle: Use

 The inside of the blade's curve is sharp, so that the user can either draw or swing it against the base of the crop, catching the stems in the curve and slicing them at the same time.
 The material to be cut may be held in a bunch in the other hand (for example when reaping), held in place by a wooden stick, or left free.
 When held in a bunch, the sickle action is typically towards the user (left to right for a right-handed user), but when used free the sickle is usually swung the opposite way.
 Other colloquial/regional names for principally the same tool are: grasshook, swap hook, rip-hook, slash-hook, reaping hook, brishing hook or bagging hook.

 A serrated sickle was used for harvesting wheat, the ears being held bunched up in the free hand as described above.
 After this the straw was cut with a scythe.
 Oats and barley on the other hand were simply scythed.
 The reason for this is that wheat straw, unlike that of oats or barley, whose softer straw was suitable only for bedding or fodder, was a valuable crop, used for thatching, and subjecting it to the battering of a flail would have rendered it useless for this purpose.

 The blades of sickle models intended primarily for the cutting of grass are sometimes "cranked", meaning they are off-set downwards from the handle, which makes it easier to keep the blade closer to the ground.
-Sickles used for reaping do not benefit by this feature because cereals are usually not cut as close to the ground surface.
-Instead, what distinguishes this latter group is their often (though not always) serrated edges.
+Sickles used for reaping would not benefit from this feature because cereals are usually not cut as close to the ground surface; instead, what distinguishes this latter group is their often (though not always) serrated edges.

 A blade which is used regularly to cut the silica-rich stems of cereal crops acquires a characteristic sickle-gloss, or wear pattern.

 As a weapon

 Like other farming tools, the sickle can be used as an improvised bladed weapon.
 Examples include the Japanese kusarigama and kama, the Chinese chicken sickles, and the makraka of the Zande people of north central Africa.
 Paulus Hector Mair, the author of a German Renaissance combat manual also has a chapter about fighting with sickles.
 It is particularly prevalent in the martial arts of Malaysia, Indonesia and the Philippines.
 In Indonesia, the native sickle known as celurit or clurit is commonly associated with the Madurese people, used for both fighting and as a domestic tool.

+Communist flag showing "hammer and sickle" design.
+The photograph is known as Raising a Flag over the Reichstag and represents liberation from the nazis.